 Another site recommended to us by a WAS web site user is https://householdquotes.co.uk/guide-to-backyard-astronomy/.

-RASNZ has an eduction section at http://www.astredu.nz/ has some good information.
+RASNZ has an eduction section at http://www.astredu.nz/ with some good information.